 - Desensitizing agents, varnishes, and dentin bonding agents: All these products are used to decrease the sensitivity of an already exposed tooth root.
 These agents not only treat the nerve symptoms but also play a role in oral hygiene by making the brushing of sensitive teeth much easier.

 - Pink porcelain or composite: It’s a material that matches the color of your gums and can be used to fill the gap between your gums and teeth.

 - Removable gum veneers: In patients with large areas of missing gum tissue, gum veneers may be used to protect the damaged gums.
 These are mostly made of acrylic and silicone materials.

 - Composite restoration: Tooth-colored composite resins are also used to cover the exposed surface of the root.
-This also closes the black gap between teeth.
+This also closes the gap between teeth and gums.

 - Orthodontics: Repositioning is another way to reduce gum recession.
 Different processes are used to position the tooth back over the gum tissue slowly while correcting the gum margin.

-- Scaling and root planing: Some of the first-line treatments that your dentist would recommend for gum recession are scaling and root planing.
+- Scaling and root planing: Some of the primary treatments that your dentist would recommend for gum recession are scaling and root planing.
 This is like a deep cleaning for your teeth.
-In these procedures, plaque and tartar that can't be removed by normal brushing are taken off from below the gum line which cannot be removed by normal brushing.
+In these procedures, plaque and tartar that can't be removed by normal brushing are taken off from below the gum line.
 The roots are then smoothed with a special instrument that helps reattach the gum and tooth.

 How much does it cost to fix receding gums?